 - Consider wearing a mask whilst flying.

 First, let’s be clear – there is no such thing as a ‘touch of flu’.
-While flu is caused by a virus, like the common cold, the symptoms of flu are much more severe.
-They include high fever (often above 40° C), aching all over and harsh, sore throat, wracking cough and feeling extremely tired.
+While the flu is caused by a virus, like the common cold, its symptoms are much more severe.
+They include high fever (often above 40° C), aching all over, a harsh, sore throat, a thick cough, and feeling extremely tired.

-Because of the severe symptoms, you’re highly unlikely to feel well enough to travel if you’re in the middle of a bout of flu.
+Because of the severe symptoms, you’re highly unlikely to feel well enough to travel if you’re in the middle of a bout of flu, and it will be advised against.
 Once your symptoms are on the mend and your fever has settled, you may feel up to embarking on a trip.

 However, air travel with even mild tail-end symptoms is likely to be uncomfortable, especially if you’re flying long haul.
 And don’t forget that the pressurised cabin may make them worse.